-Combining his legal education from UC Berkeley School of Law and his own personal experience with disability, Austin assists some of the nation’s largest event promoters to ensure they are fully accessible to individuals of all abilities.
+With help from his business-minded childhood friend Oren Shani, Austin combined his legal education from UC Berkeley School of Law and his own personal experience with disability to create Accessible Festivals.
+Today Austin assists some of the nation’s largest event promoters to ensure they are fully accessible to individuals of all abilities.
 During the course of his work, he realized that personal interaction is the single most important component of a successful accessibility program.
 Understanding the true nature of disabilities, and the corresponding needs that arise is essential for providing the ability to have an amazing, life-changing experience, regardless of the situation.

 Our vision is to provide the tools necessary for understanding disability on a societal level and ensure no one feels stigmatized due to something that cannot be controlled.
 A fulfilling life includes having access to choosing one’s own experiences; our focus is to make experiences possible through the majesty of live music, entertainment and recreation.
 Read more about what we are doing to reach this goal!